English school Malta & Gozo frequently asked questions and information

-Depending on whether you have booked a self-catering, bed and breakfast, half or full board accommodation, you will need to pay for your day-to-day living expenses.
+Depending on whether you have booked a self-catering, bed and breakfast, homestay Malta, half or full board accommodation, you will need to pay for your day-to-day living expenses.

 How much money will I need during my stay?

 Within Malta and Gozo, transport is rather cheap and efficient, as well as the general cost of living.
-From our experience and past student feedback, students can live comfortably on the islands on as little as €50-75 per week.
+From our experience and past student feedback, students at our English schools in Malta and Gozo can live comfortably on the islands on as little as €50-75 per week.

 How do I get to the school?

-All BELS residences, homestays and self-catering apartments are within walking distance of the school.
+All BELS residences, homestays in Malta and Gozo, and self-catering apartments are within walking distance of the school.
 See your accommodation descriptions, which include a map and route to your selected school.

 Do I have lessons on public holidays?

-The schools are closed on public holidays.
-However, BELS will provide a full day tour in Malta or Gozo free of charge to all BELS students.
+BELS Language Schools in Malta and Gozo are closed on public holidays.
+However, BELS provides a full day tour in Malta or Gozo on every public holiday that falls on a weekday.
+The tour is free of charge to all BELS students taking English courses in Malta and Gozo.
 Visit publicholidays.eu/malta for the full calendar of public holidays.

 Do I need to bring anything in particular?

 We recommend that you bring some stationery with you apart from your usual weather-appropriate clothes.
-Your course book and/or material will be provided on your first day of school.
+The material for your English courses in Malta will be provided by your BELS Language School in Malta or Gozo on your first day of school.

 What does the price include?

-Tuition as booked, online placement test, free access to the BELS e-Learning platform, Wi-Fi, use of lending library, certificate of attendance, mobile SIM card and welcome event.
+Tuition as booked, online placement test, free access to the BELS e-Learning platform which allows you to learn English online, Wi-Fi, use of lending library in our language schools in Malta and Gozo, certificate of attendance, mobile SIM card and welcome event.
 In BELS Gozo, use of swimming pool is also included, depending on the weather.